camunda/camunda-docs/docs/product-manuals/clients/build-your-own-client.md

 }
 ```

-Here you see an example of a request with `curl`, which gives you an access token with given client credentials (don't forget to set the environment variables before):
+Here, you see an example of a request with `curl`, which gives you an access token with given client credentials (don't forget to set the environment variables before):

 ```bash
 curl -s --request POST \